donbright/earcutr/README.md

 This triangulator is built primarily as an exercise in porting javascript to Rust.
 It is supposed to produce exacly the same output as the javascript version, thanks to the test data supplied with the original javascript code..
-It is relatively simple and of reasonable speed.
-If the benchmarks below are correct, the speed is comparable to the C++ version of earcut, depending on the data, with the worst case about two or three times slower.
+It is relatively simple.
+If the benchmarks below are correct, the optimized Rust speed is comparable to the optimized C++ version of earcut.

 If you want to get correct triangulation even on very bad data with lots of self-intersections and earcutr is not precise enough, take a look at